 As mentioned above, if the injections are not injected in the correct dosage or the precise place, they can lead to atrophy of the skin and/or hypopigmentation.
 Therefore, always make it a point to consult a dermatologist.

 When used cautiously, cortisone injections are a simple and fairly safe procedure that is an integral part of dermatology.
 The procedure does not require a lot of time and can be done in minutes.
-It does not cost much and can help you get rid of huge, painful pimples in a matter of a few hours to a few days while preventing unsightly scars and pigmentation.
+It does not cost much and may help you get rid of huge, painful pimples in a matter of a few hours to a few days while preventing unsightly acne scars and pigmentation.

 Whether you get pimples occasionally and want a quick fix or are experiencing a more advanced stage of acne, like nodulocystic acne, cortisone shots could be the key to gaining freedom from those zits.